software-assignments-spring2022/git-workflow-practice-izzyjh/README.md

 ## Comment from Yousuf Kidwai:

 I think this article is really interesting.
 I wonder if the integration of artificial intelligence into many existing technologies will also lead to artificial intelligence being able to code better than human software developers.
 Also, I do think that the hybrid model will become a new norm in today's working society, especially for companies that found that they were able to produce better when their employees were working remote.

+## Comment from Hannah Harvard
+I think the part about working remotely intrigues me a lot.
+I'm unsure about whether or not I favor it but I have seen a lot of companies promote and become much more open to it.
+I wonder if it will continue after the pandemic ends... whenever that does happen.